arduino/docs-content/content/hardware/02.hero/boards/uno-rev4/datasheet/datasheet.md

 The GPIOs on the R7FA4M1AB3CFM#AA0 microcontroller can handle up to 20mA.
 Never connect devices that draw higher current directly to a GPIO.

-For powering e.g. servo motors, use an external power supply.
+In case you need to power external devices that require more power, like e.g. servo motors, use an external power supply.

 # Mechanical Information